quantori/nsaph-census/doc/start_guide.rst

 --------------------

 All main functionality for this package is contained within the `DataPlan` object.
-For detailed documentation on its methods, please see :doc:`assemble_data`.
+For detailed documentation on its methods, please see :doc:`modules#assemble-data-py`.

 The general workflow is as follows: